eing/eing.github.io/_posts/2015-11-18-Unit-Testing-With-JMockit-Part1.markdown

 public class LoginServiceTest {
     @Mocked UserAccount account;
 ~~~~
 @Mocked is the most commonly used annotation in JMockit.
 In the example above, UserAcount instance, "account" is annotated with Mocked.
-What does this really mean, i.e. what parts of UserAccount instance are mocked?
+What does this really mean, i.e. What is mocked for UserAccount instance?
 <ul>
 <li>All UserAccount methods (whether it is private/final/abstract/protected/static and constructors) and all its <b>non-static</b> initializers and <b>non-static</b> fields assignment (e.g. constructors)</li>
 <li>All of UserAccount super classes (if any) up to but not including java.lang.Object will be mocked recursively.</li>